symfony/symfony-docs/components/security/secure-tools.rst

 Securely Comparing Strings and Generating Random Numbers
 ========================================================

-.. versionadded:: 2.2
-    The ``StringUtils`` and ``SecureRandom`` classes were introduced in Symfony 2.2

 The Symfony Security component comes with a collection of nice utilities related to security.
 These utilities are used by Symfony, but you should also use them if you want to solve the problem they address.

 Comparing Strings
 ~~~~~~~~~~~~~~~~~